-Veteran or Military Service Member students are bound by the same Academic Warning, Probation, Suspension, Appeal, and Reinstatement system as non-military students.
-However, if a veteran or military service member fails to earn a semester GPA of at least 1.0 during a given semester, the University will academically suspend the student.
+Veteran or military member students are bound by the same Academic Warning, Probation, Suspension,

+Appeal, and Reinstatement system as non-military students.
+However, if a veteran or military member fails to earn a semester GPA of at least 1.0 during a given semester, the University will academically suspend the student.